swtch1/lg/README.md

 For testing all components save the coordinator can be started and kept running.
 Re-run the coordinator several times to see the scaling react to the dummy server load and various response times.

-Multiple terminal sessions are recommended but each service may be started in the same terminal by adding `&` to the end of the command.

 ## Components

 - The [stressor](./cmd/stressor) reads request/response pairs from a data store and generates load with those pairs directed at the SUT (system under test).